-Gender Justice League is a 501(c)(3) non-profit based in Washington State fighting for a world where all people can live their lives safely, true to themselves, and free from discrimination.
+Gender Justice League is a 501(c)(3) non-profit fighting for a world where all people can live our lives safely, true to ourselves, and free from discrimination.
 Our IRS EIN Number is: 47-3399375.
 All donations are tax deductible as allowable under Federal Law.

 Our work uplifts transgender, nonbinary, Two Spirit, and gender diverse people through education, advocacy, mutual aid, and grassroots community building.
-GJL has played a critical role in reshaping what gender justice looks like in the Pacific Northwest through our events, campaigns, and leadership trainings.
+GJL has played a critical role in reshaping what gender justice looks like nationally through our events, campaigns, and leadership development.

 Intersectionality, racial justice, economic justice, accessibility, inclusion, and sex positivity.
 We see these values as the foundation of our collective liberation.